What is “need” for work?

 The second is external pressure, or pressure that is coming from outside of you.
 External pressure might look like:

 Both kinds of pressure can be good, if it’s welcome.
 An example of welcome pressure is if you expect to get something good out of working, or that you realize that you don’t want to hang around the house anymore without something interesting to do.
 Pressure can be difficult if it is not welcome or not expected.
-For example, if we hear that we will lose our housing if we don’t start to have some kind of work activity.
+For example, if we hear that we will lose our housing if we don’t start to have some kind of work activity or additional income.
 Sometimes, external pressure can lead to internal pressure.
-For example, losing our non-work income can lead to a feeling of a “push” toward working.
+For example, someone encouraging you to work may make you realize that you aren’t satisfied with your current employment status.

 How do I know if I have a Need for Work?